Henry B. Plant Museum: Tampa Bay Hotel

-From 1889 to 1891 Plant scoured Europe collecting lavish objects to decorate the hotel in grandeur.
+From 1889 to 1891, Plant scoured Europe collecting lavish objects to decorate the hotel in grandeur.
 Art arrived "by the trainload".
 Despite the immense size of the hotel, the purchases Plant made overflowed the space and the surplus had to be disposed of at auction.
 Much of the original art and furnishings have been removed, but the wing in Plant Hall conserved as the Henry B. Plant Museum contains "a bewildering assortment of rococo bronzes, furniture, clocks, tapestries, paintings, and vases, one vase being a gift from the Emperor of Japan."

 During the Tampa Bay Hotel's operating period from 1891 to 1930, it housed thousands of guests, including hundreds of celebrities and political figures.
 Upon the outbreak of the Spanish–American War, Plant convinced the United States military to use his hotel as a base of operations.
 Generals and high-ranking officers stayed in the hotel to plan invasion strategies, while enlisted men encamped on the hotel's acreage.
 Colonel Theodore (Teddy) Roosevelt and his Rough Riders were also stationed at the hotel during this time.
 Roosevelt retained a suite and during the day led his men in battle exercises on the grounds.
 Other notable visitors of the Tampa Bay Hotel included Sarah Bernhardt, Clara Barton, Stephen Crane, the Queen of the United Kingdom, the Prince of Wales, Winston Churchill, and Ignacy Paderewski.
 Babe Ruth was also a guest of the hotel during its latter days and signed his first baseball contract in the Grand Dining Room.
 In 1919, Ruth hit his longest home run during a spring training game at Plant Field, adjacent to the hotel.

 Closing and renewal

-The Tampa Bay Hotel officially closed its doors in 1930 as the Great Depression severely curtailed tourism.
+The Tampa Bay Hotel officially closed its doors in 1930, due to the Great Depression severely curtailing tourism.
 The hotel remained empty and unused for three years.
-On August 2, 1933, the Tampa Bay Junior College was granted permission to move into the hotel, using the rooms that were once suites as classrooms, laboratories, and administration offices, and due to the large amount of space afforded by the hotel, the scope of the junior college was expanded, becoming the University of Tampa.
+On August 2, 1933, the Tampa Bay Junior College was granted permission to move into the hotel, using the rooms that were once suites as classrooms, laboratories, and administration offices, and due to the large amount of space afforded by the hotel, the scope of the junior college expanded, causing it to become the University of Tampa.
 The Tampa Municipal Museum was established by the city to preserve the hotel in its original form and co-exist with the newly established University.
 In 1941, the city of Tampa signed a 99-year lease with the University of Tampa for $1.00 a year.
 The lease excluded the southeast wing of the building to allow for the housing of the museum.
 In 1974, the Tampa Municipal Museum was renamed the Henry B. Plant Museum.